Aliases for NCOA2 Gene

 GeneCards Summary for NCOA2 Gene

 NCOA2 (Nuclear Receptor Coactivator 2) is a Protein Coding gene.
-Diseases associated with NCOA2 include spindle cell rhabdomyosarcoma and mesenchymal chondrosarcoma.
-Among its related pathways are GPCR Pathway and L1CAM interactions.
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
-An important paralog of this gene is NCOA1.
+Diseases associated with NCOA2 include Mesenchymal Chondrosarcoma and Spindle Cell Rhabdomyosarcoma.
+Among its related pathways are Androgen receptor signaling pathway and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription factor binding.
+An important paralog of this gene is NCOA3.

 Transcriptional coactivator for steroid receptors and nuclear receptors.
 Coactivator of the steroid binding domain (AF-2) but not of the modulating N-terminal domain (AF-1).
 Required with NCOA1 to control energy balance between white and brown adipose tissues.
 Critical regulator of glucose metabolism regulation, acts as RORA coactivator to specifically modulate G6PC expression.
 Involved in the positive regulation of the transcriptional activity of the glucocorticoid receptor NR3C1 by sumoylation enhancer RWDD3.
 Positively regulates the circadian clock by acting as a transcriptional coactivator for the CLOCK-ARNTL/BMAL1 heterodimer (By similarity).